pulsar-edit/documentation/docs/core-packages-and-features/grammar.md

 When the grammar of a file is changed, Atom will remember that for the current session.

-The Grammar Selector functionality is implemented in the [grammar-selector](https://github.com/pulsar-edit/pulsar/tree/master/packages/grammar-selector) package.
+The Grammar Selector functionality is implemented in the {grammar-selector}
+package.